 Yogic Breathing: Chest to Belly or Belly to Chest?

-There is an ongoing discussion in the yoga community about the directionality of the breath.
-There are many yoga breathing exercises and techniques, and students often ask: Do you begin your inhalation in the chest and then fill the belly or do your fill up the belly first and then expand the chest?
-This seemingly innocent question can have yoga teachers argue till they are blue in the face.
+The yoga community is discussing the directionality of the breath.
+There are many yoga breathing exercises and techniques, and students often ask: Do you begin your inhalation in the chest and then fill the belly, or do you fill-up the belly first and then expand the chest?
+This seemingly innocent question can have yoga teachers arguing until they are blue in the face.
 Is there a right answer?
 Yep, but before we get to it, let’s start at the beginning.

 First of all, let’s get our facts straight: We cannot breathe into our bellies (if the air does go into your belly, you are in deep trouble).
 You certainly do and should expand your belly as you breathe in, but not because the air goes there.